Crinan Canal: Features

 The Crinan Canal has 15 locks and is crossed by seven bridges: six swing bridges and a retractable bridge.
 Stone for the 15 locks was brought from Mull, the Isle of Arran and Morvern.
 From Ardrishaig, three locks raise the canal's 4 mi east reach to 32 ft above sea level.
 The 1100 yd summit reach, between Cairnbaan and Dunardry, is 64 ft above sea level.
 The west reach between Dunardry and Crinan is 18 ft above sea level.
-The canal is 10 ft deep, although the declared maximum draught for a vessel is 2.5 m, and has essentially no height limit.
+The canal is 10 ft deep, although the declared maximum draught for a vessel is 2.5 m, and power lines which cross the canal restrict the height limit to 30 m.

 The retractable bridge at Lock 11 replaced the original swing bridge in 1900.
 It is operated by a rotating handle and a cogged wheel which causes the bridge deck to roll forwards and backwards on rails and comes to rest across the lock chamber.
-The canal has towpaths on both sides from Ardrishaig to Crinan Bridge and horses assisted unpowered craft until 1959.
+It is no longer is use.
+The canal has towpaths on both sides from Ardrishaig to Crinan Bridge (no longer) and horses assisted unpowered craft until 1959.